RichardOtter/Genealogy-scripts/RM/Change source template/ReadMe.txt

 citation   Text     "CertificateNo"
 citation   Date     "Date"

-I have created a new template that has some field changes.
-Its field info is-
+Assume that the new template already created has some field changes.
+Its field listing is-

 NEW TEMPLATE
 source     Text     "RepositoryName"